wejgaard/HolonCode/README.md

 ### Guide
 HolonCode is special.
 Explore a new programming experience.

-The first Holon-GUI version [HolonU](https://www.holonforth.com/holonu.html) includes a detailed manual that may help.

 ### Runscripts
 The runscripts act on HolonCode in GitHub Desktop